“You better have a good explanation for why I haven’t heard from you in days,” Sehjada chided as she threw her bag onto Marissa’s bed.

 “Did I ever tell you what really happened that night?”

-After the almost hour long explanation, she had Sehjada fully caught up on her life.
+After the hour-long explanation, Sehjada was fully caught up on her life.

 She was sitting up on the bed, letting it all sink it.
-Since Jada was her best friend, she let her know about the felines she saw, about Shawn and how he held her at gun point; there was nothing she left untouched.
-She wondered if it might have been too much.
+She told her about the felines she saw, about Shawn and how he held her at gun point; there was nothing she left untouched.
+Marissa wondered if it might have been too much.
 The only people that knew about Shawn was Jamoy and Abdul.
-If she had told her parents, she might have been forced to drop out of school and quit her job.
+If she told her parents, she might have been forced to drop out of school and quit her job.
 Knowing them, they would have placed her under complete lock down and she couldn’t allow that.

 And then there was Kaleb and his sudden, or maybe not so sudden, interest in her.
 She told her about the fight between him and Jamoy.
 Jamoy hadn’t shown up since, but she and Kaleb were seeing each other quite often.
 It was strange getting back into the habit of dating and she made sure to take things slow.
 So far they were doing well, but anything could change.